dataraftai/Costomer_churn_prediction/README.md

 ![Customer Survival Over Time](images/costomer-survival-over-time.png)

 **Insight:**
-"This shows how customer survival decreases over time.
+“This shows how customer survival decreases over time.
-Most churn happens in the early months, which highlights the importance of early engagement.
+Most churn happens in the early months, which highlights the importance of early engagement.”
----

 ### 🔹 Average Churn Rate by Contract
 Customers with **month-to-month contracts** have a significantly higher churn rate compared to long-term contracts.